Prisma

 // Full Resolver

-const userResolver = userResolverFactory.resolver()There are two methods for creating Resolvers:
+const userResolver = userResolverFactory.resolver()There are two methods:

 Custom Type Mapping